docker/docs/storage/storagedriver/index.md

 ---

-To use storage drivers effectively, it's important to know how Docker builds and stores images, how these images are used by containers.
+To use storage drivers effectively, it's important to know how Docker builds and stores images, and how these images are used by containers.
 You can use this information to make informed choices about the best way to persist data from your applications and avoid performance problems along the way.